wollmanlab/Fluidics/Protocols/README.md

 ## `port` and `chamber`
 In practice, to maximize the throughput of the fluidic system, we frequently swicth between multiple samples during one single experiment.
 For example, when one sample is being imaged on the microscope, another sample can be washed and incubated such that it can be ready once the microscope finishes imaging the current sample.
-This leads to the concept of `chamber` where samples are split into different chambers such that when one chamber is being imaged, the other chamber(s) can be processed by the fluidic system.
+This leads to the concept of `chamber` where samples are split into different chambers such that in the example above, when one chamber is being imaged, the other chamber(s) can be processed by the fluidic system.

 You can frequently see `chamber` appears in the [source code of the Protocol Class](Protocol.py), but we do not have a separate column dedicated to `chamber` in the dataframe.
 This is because, similar to solution containers, `chamber` is also connected to a specific port on a specific valve.